 What Else Does this Tell us about Brian McCann’s Worth?

 McCann’s years as what one might call the “Pitch Framer in Chief” were from 2008-12, when he saved, according to FanGraphs, 133.2 runs from his excellence at stealing (or “revealing”) strikes.
-If you do a FanGraphs leader board for the top players for those five seasons, McCann comes out as the #1 position player in baseball, with a 32.7 fWAR.
+If you do a FanGraphs leaderboard for the top players for those five seasons, McCann comes out as the #2 position player in baseball, behind only Albert Pujols, with a 30.6 fWAR.

 You read that correctly.
-According to fWAR, Brian McCann was the best position player in all of baseball, edging out Albert Pujols.
+According to fWAR, Brian McCann was the 2nd best position player in all of baseball, just behind Pujols.
 During these five years, Pujols’ slash line was .315/.406/.591 compared to McCann’s .271/.351/.467.
-Pujols hit 84 more home runs, drove in 177 more runs and scored 240 more runs.
-McCann trumps Prince Albert in fWAR because the pitch framing numbers cause him to rank as the best defensive player in the game for those five years, slightly ahead of Molina.
+Pujols hit 84 more home runs, drove in 177 more runs, and scored 240 more runs.
+McCann comes close to Prince Albert in fWAR because the pitch-framing numbers cause him to rank as the best defensive player in the game for those five years, slightly ahead of Molina.

-Do you believe this, that McCann was the most valuable position player from 2008-12 and the second most valuable from 2008-14?
+Do you believe this, that McCann was the 2nd most valuable position player from 2008-12?
 If you do, then he’s peak performance a Hall of Famer.
-Personally, I’m not buying it to that extent but pitch framing is real and it’s valuable.
+Personally, I’m not buying it to that extent, but pitch framing is real, and it’s valuable.

-As we saw earlier, there are five 21st century catchers (McCann, Molina, Martin, Mauer and Posey) who are head and shoulders above the rest.
-They all have a fWAR between 52.5 and 55.2.
-The sixth best backstop by fWAR (from 2000-19) is Jonathan Lucroy, who is way back at 37.0.
-Posada (whose career began in 1995) is ranked 7th by fWAR at 35.7 because of his very poor pitch framing metrics.
+As we saw earlier, if you include pitch-framing, there are five 21st-century catchers (McCann, Molina, Martin, Mauer, and Posey) who are head and shoulders above the rest.
+They all have a fWAR between 52.1 and 55.6.
+The sixth-best backstop by fWAR (from 2000-24) is Yasmani Grandal, who is way back at 40.0.
+Posada (whose career began in 1995) is ranked 7th by fWAR from 2000-24 (at 36.2) because of his poor pitch-framing metrics.

-If you’re choosing between the first five for the Hall of Fame, how many do you choose and who would you choose?
+Since Mauer is already in the Hall, if you’re choosing between the other four for the Hall of Fame, how many would you choose, and who would you choose?

-Molina seems to have the strongest overall case because he has the hardware (the 9 Gold Gloves) and, although his overall batting record is barely average, he’s had multiple big moments in postseason baseball, including his game-tying single and game-winning sacrifice fly in Game 4 of last week’s NLDS against McCann’s Braves.
+Molina seems to have the strongest overall case because he has the hardware (the 9 Gold Gloves) and although his overall batting record is barely average, he’s had multiple big moments in postseason baseball.

-Early in his career, Posey looked like a future Cooperstown inductee for sure but he is really wearing down and may be finished as a productive player.
-In his favor are his 3 rings and MVP trophy.
-Still, he has only 5,133 career plate appearances, which is fewer than all Hall of Fame catchers except for Roy Campanella, whose career ended early due to a car accident and began late due to the color barrier.
+As we’ve discussed, Posey’s three rings and MVP trophy are in his favor.
+Still, he has only 5,607 career plate appearances, which are fewer than all Hall of Fame catchers except for Roy Campanella, whose career ended early due to a car accident and began late due to the color barrier, and Roger Bresnahan,

 What if one were to choose between McCann and Martin?
-The latter outperforms McCann in fWAR and the adjusted version based on the pitch framing data but McCann was a clearly superior hitter.
-It would be hard for me to rank Martin ahead solely on the basis of those pitch framing metrics.
+The latter outperforms McCann in fWAR, and the adjusted version is based on the pitch framing data, but McCann was clearly a superior hitter.
+It would be hard for me to rank Martin ahead solely on the basis of the pitch-framing metrics.

 Conclusion

 OK, we’re over 4,000 words into this piece now.
 It’s time for the verdict.
 Does Brian McCann belong in the Hall of Fame?
 The answer will be perhaps unsatisfying.
-It’s “probably not” but “we don’t know yet for sure.”
-Based on traditional criteria that has been mostly used to judge Hall of Fame caliber players for the first 84 years of its existence, McCann doesn’t make the cut.
+It’s “no,” but “we don’t really know yet for sure.”
+Based on traditional criteria that have been mostly used to judge Hall of Fame caliber players for the first 89 years of its existence, McCann doesn’t make the cut.

 We are, however, in a new era, one that gives us data that was previously unavailable.
 This is an era in which players (especially catchers) can create immense value that is mostly hidden from the casual fan.
 That’s what the pitch framing metrics have done for backstops.
-McCann has the 10th highest fWAR and 5th highest WARP among all catchers but we’ve already established that you can’t use those metrics to compare the catchers of today to the catchers of days gone by.
+McCann has the 15th-highest fWAR among all catchers, but we’ve already established that you can’t use those metrics to compare the catchers of today to the catchers of days gone by.

-Finally, will pitch framing even matter in 5 years?
+Of course, one has to wonder whether pitch framing will even matter in five years.
 Say hello to the robo umps!

 Whatever the ultimate Hall of Fame verdict will be for Brian McCann, he did have an excellent career, one filled with All-Star recognition and one that culminated with a World Series ring in his penultimate season.
 At least one former teammate feels that McCann belongs in Cooperstown.